Hujan

-Noh Hujan, the frontman of Hujan, has released his own music projects under his real name Noh Salleh, with notable albums such as Angin Kencang.
+Noh Hujan, the frontman of Hujan, has released his own music projects under his real name, Noh Salleh.

-As of 11 April 2020, Hujan has released their entire discography, including their acclaimed self-titled "Hujan" album onto most major music streaming services, including Spotify and Apple Music.

 History

-It all started in 2005, when Noh Salleh uploaded a few demos as a personal solo project onto then popular social media platform Myspace.
+In 2005, Noh Salleh uploaded a few demos as a personal solo project onto Myspace.
 AG Coco, who at the time was a music student, contacted Noh to perform his songs as study material.
-Hujan's main goal was to be a jazz band, but after end up being rock band with mixture of jazz elements.

 Noh Salleh and Hang Dimas played their first gig on 17 February 2006 at Malam Pesta Gagalis Ubu in Lost Generation Space as Hujan.
-The band released their first two EP 1, 2, 3, Go! and Check Check Rock Rock both in 2007.
-Subsequently, after the releases, Hujan quickly turned into a musical phenomenon, and went on to win Best Rock Album and Best Rock Song categories on Anugerah Industri Muzik in 2009.
+The band released their first two EPs, 1, 2, 3, Go! and Check Check Rock Rock both in 2007.
+Hujan won Best Rock Album and Best Rock Song on Anugerah Industri Muzik in 2009.

-In an unfortunate incident in 2008 at Johor, the band were victims of an elaborate set-up by promoter with malicious intent to humiliate and blatantly bully the band members.
-When they played their first song on set 'Aku Scandal' they were met by a barrage of insults by the crowd, which had bad blood with the band due to the fact that they were too 'mainstream'.
-The crowd continuously chanted 'mainstream' and the show was promptly ended by Hujan after completing the first song.
-The incident can be seen on YouTube.

 In September 2009, Noh Salleh invited Izzat Uzaini to join Hujan through a text message, who was looking for a new bassist for Mencari Konklusi Tour.